risc0/risc0-ethereum/contracts/script/README.md

 ### Finish the update

-After the delay on the timelock controller has pass, the operation to add the new set verifier to the router can be executed.
+After the delay on the timelock controller has passed, the operation to add the new set verifier to the router can be executed.

 1. Set the verifier selector and estop address for the set verifier: